Design (Art and Design) Course Subject Degree GuideSee All Subject Degree Guides

 Art modules will vary from the degree course chosen – a more theoretical degree will feature less practical work, while a practical degree may feature the production of a portfolio and learning of techniques.

 Regarding design, some universities will split students into different groups during the course, and students can choose which disciplinary area they wish to specialise in.
-For graphic students, they will most like to choose from computer-based graphics, typography, photography and storyboarding.
+For Graphics students, they will most like to choose from computer-based graphics, typography, photography and storyboarding.

 Certain universities offer students the chance to choose modules from other schools, or degree courses meaning students can completely tailor their degree and specialise in areas that their heart desires.
 There are plenty of opportunities for candidates to find out what they want to do within that creative field throughout the degree (Learn more – Should students pick a course directed at a career).